Princeton-Cybbs/Asare-Ansah-Prince/README.md

 ### SMB Vulnerability Scanning

+* **EternalBlue**
-* **EternalBlue:** Metasploit has modules for exploiting vulnerabilities like EternalBlue, which have been used in ransomware attacks.
+Metasploit has modules for exploiting vulnerabilities like EternalBlue, which have been used in ransomware attacks.

+* **SMB Relay**
-* **SMB Relay:** Be aware of SMB relay attacks, which can be used to gain unauthorized access to network resources.
+Be aware of SMB relay attacks, which can be used to gain unauthorized access to network resources.

+* **SMB Signing**
-* **SMB Signing:** Ensure that SMB signing is enabled to protect against spoofing attacks.
+Ensure that SMB signing is enabled to protect against spoofing attacks.

 ![alt text](<Screenshot from 2024-09-16 00-04-07.png>)